 • good credit history or bad credit history

-Shop around and do your research
+Shop around and do your research for tenant loan

 You wouldn’t go to a car showroom and not haggle.
 Likewise, if you’ve got a sales rep around from the local double glazing company wanting you to sign up to buy brand new windows from them, you’d push them down hard on price to make sure that you got the best possible price.